marcglasberg/fast_immutable_collections/README.md

 - They've implemented *operators* for the objects, something which converges to the assumption that immutable objects should be treated just like values.
-- Is very old apparently.
-It depends on Dart `>=0.8.10+6 <2.0.0`.
-    - It's so old that *typing* is very weak throughout the package.
-So a major refactor would be necessary in order to use it with more recent versions of Dart, which will likely not happen.
+- It depends on Dart `>=0.8.10+6 <2.0.0`.
+It's old enough so that *typing* is very weak throughout the package.
+So a major refactor would be necessary in order to use it with more recent versions of Dart.

-1. [Rémi Rousselet's Example of Performance Testing in Dart][remi_performance_testing_dart]

-- Uses the official package for benchmarking, [`benchmark_harness`][benchmark_harness].

 1. [kt.dart][kt_dart]

+- Follows Kotlin conventions.
+- Doesn't use a persistent data structure.
+Not that many worries about speed.
-- Features interesting annotations from Kotlin, though some will become useless after non-nullable integration to Dart.
+- Features interesting annotations, though some will become unnecessary after NNBD.
-- Doesn't seem to use a recursive data structure in the background to ease copying, just simple iterators, but I would have to study it more to be sure.
-- Not that many worries about speed.

 1. [built_collection][built_collection]